 “Compared to hate speech, they did not seem to worry about drugs at all,” the moderator’s statement reads in the complaint.

 Facebook’s current policy on drugs states that, “To encourage safety and compliance with common legal restrictions, we prohibit attempts by individuals, manufacturers, and retailers to purchase, sell, or trade non-medical drugs, pharmaceutical drugs, and marijuana.”

 In a blog post from 2018 responding to similar accusations, Facebook said that it blocks drug-related terms and hashtags so people can’t search it and work with outside organizations and experts to understand the latest tactics.

 “Our business is advertising, and no advertiser wants their ads shown alongside these types of posts.
 So we are investing heavily in more people and better technology to create a safe place for everyone,” wrote Monika Bickert, Facebook’s vice president of global policy management, in the blog.

-Joe Osborne, a Facebook spokesperson, told Digital Trends that Facebook has always disclosed any content risks to the SEC.
+Joe Osborne, a Facebook spokesperson, told Digital Trends that

 “We can’t comment on the substance of a complaint we haven’t seen, but we’ve regularly disclosed potential risks related to content in our SEC filings, including at least four times in the last year.”